About the course

 Our professional studies programme has been written by Headteachers across Exeter, responding to their requirements for NQTs.
 We cover important areas early on, such as SEND, Inclusion, Assessment and Behavioural Management.
 These studies are interwoven with your school-based experience, allowing you to embed theory into your practice.
 Our sessions ensure that trainees have the skill sets desirable to our schools, as described by one of our Federation Heads: "We recently interviewed several trainees from a range of providers for an Early Years post.
 The quality of the trainees from Exeter Consortium, in terms of depth of knowledge, practical experiences and their ability to articulate their learning was outstanding.
 All in all, it was clear that the course is significantly strong in preparing teachers for entry into the profession."

-Training begins in your 'Home School' in an EYFS setting where you are based for two terms.
-Here you will develop an understanding of how teachers foster a positive learning environment right from the start.
-In the Spring term, you will experience a year 1 or 2 setting.
+Training begins in your 'Home School' in an EYFS or KS1 setting where you are based for two terms.
+Here you will develop an understanding of how teachers foster positive learning environments right from the start.
+In the Spring term, you will experience a contrasting setting in either EYFS or KS1.
 You will spend much more time in school compared to a conventional PGCE programme.
 Initially, you will begin with 40 - 50% time in class, observing and teaching.
-This increases over the year, and by the end of the Summer Term, you will be teaching 80-85% or more, in readiness for your new teaching post in September!
+This increases over the year, and by the end of the Summer Term, you will be teaching 70% or more, in readiness for your teaching post in September!

 You will complete three assignments towards completion of the PGCE with Bath Spa University, rated Outstanding for ITT, who visit us at our Exeter site.
-Bath Spa also provide regular tutorials.
+BSU also provide regular tutorials.

 Built into our programme is a focus on well being; our cohort is kept small purposefully, so we can offer personalised 1:1 support throughout the year.